vectordotdev/vector/docs/CONTRIBUTING.md

 The full text of the CLA can be found at [https://cla.datadoghq.com/vectordotdev/vector](https://cla.datadoghq.com/vectordotdev/vector).

-#### Trivial changes

-Trivial changes, such as spelling fixes, do not need to be signed.

 ### Granted rights and copyright assignment

-This is covered by the DCO.
-Contributions are covered by the DCO and do not require a CLA.
+This is covered by the CLA.

 [urls.create_branch]: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository
 [urls.existing_issues]: https://github.com/timberio/vector/issues